1994 National Hockey League All-Star Game

 The 1994 National Hockey League All-Star Game was held in Madison Square Garden in New York City, home of the New York Rangers, on January 22, 1994.

-It was the 45th All-Star Game held in NHL history and the first to be rebranded under the year the game was held rather then the edition title.
+It was the 45th All-Star Game held in NHL history and the first to be rebranded under the year the game was held rather than the edition title.

 Super Skills Competition

 The Western Conference would win the Skills Competition for the second straight season.
 In the individual events Al Iafrate won the Hardest Shot event for the second straight season, while both John Vanbiesbrouck and Patrick Roy would share the Goaltenders Competition victory.
 In addition, the Puck Control Relay event would be introduced as part of the individual competition with its first winner being Russ Courtnall.